alexanderpalsson/katacoda-scenarios/qlik-corectl/step4.md

 <br>

 ## The load script
-Before we analyse the loaded data lets take a look at the `testscript.qvs`{{open}} we used.
+Before we analyze the loaded data let’s look at the `testscript.qvs`{{open}} we used.
 If you are familiar with SQL you will see some similarities.
 <br>

 `
 Movies: